usethesource/rascal-website/docs/Rascal/Declarations/SyntaxDefinition/ParseTrees/index.md

 You can analyze and manipulate parse trees in three ways:

-*  Directly on the `Tree` level, just like any other [Algebraic Data Type](../../../../Rascal/Declarations/AlgebraicDataType/index.md)
+*  Directly on the `Tree` level, just like any other [./Algebraic Data Type](../../../../Rascal/Declarations/AlgebraicDataType/index.md)
 *  Using [./Concrete Syntax](../../../../Rascal/Expressions/ConcreteSyntax/index.md)
 *  Using [Action](../../../../Rascal/Declarations/SyntaxDefinition/Action/index.md)s